gt-chipc/gt-student-cluster-competition/docs/team-phoenix-vip.md

 ## What majors are eligible?
 * CS, CM, ECE, and ME are especially well-suited, but anyone with an interest in computer-based modeling and simulation is welcome!
+* You typically will sign up for 1-3 hours as an undergrad (starting with 1 hour).
+Graduate students can sign up for up to 3 credit hours.

 ## What topics will you learn about in this course?
 * Parallel algorithms for shared memory and distributed memory systems, including how to reason about correctness and scalability